citp/privacy-policy-historical/t/th/tho/thomascook.com.md

 Each company may publish its own supplementary privacy policy to explain how it will process and handle any personal data it collects from you.
 For example, TCCT Retail  displays Privacy Notices in its stores, and Thomas Cook Tour Operations has data protection notices in its booking conditions and on its websites.
 Any such supplementary policies apply in addition to this Privacy Policy.

 This Privacy Policy does not apply to Thomas Cook Airlines Ltd, Thomas Cook Money Ltd or to any Thomas Cook Group companies situated outside of the UK.
 To view the privacy policies for Thomas Cook Airlines Ltd and Thomas Cook Money Ltd, see below:

 [Thomas Cook Airlines Ltd](https://www.thomascookairlines.com/en/our-company/privacy-policy.jsp)

 [Thomas Cook Money Ltd](https://www.thomascookmoney.com/privacy-and-cookies.html)

+Certain web pages offering Hotels and City Breaks, that can be accessed through the Thomascook.com website are operated by Expedia Inc.  These pages (ww5.thomascook.com), are subject to Expedia Inc.’s Privacy Policy which can be viewed here: <https://ww5.thomascook.com/g/rf/privacypolicy>.

 ## What types of personal data do we collect about you and why do we collect it: